MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ## Windows Autopilot for HoloLens 2 Private Preview

-**Windows Autopilot for HoloLens 2 is currently in private preview**.
-It addresses primarily validation purposes and does not offer the full suite of Autopilot features.
-In order to prepare and configure your devices for your end-users, please follow the steps below to set up your environment for the private preview:
+Please follow the steps below to set up your environment for the private preview:

 1. Make sure that you meet the requirements for Windows Autopilot for HoloLens 2
 1. Enroll in the Windows Autopilot for HoloLens 2 private preview program